buildpacks/docs/content/docs/tools/circleci.md

 title="CircleCI"
 +++

 [CircleCI][circleci] is a continuous integration and delivery platform.
-The CNB project maintains an integration, called an “orb”, which allows users to utilize [pack][pack] inside their pipelines.
+The CNB project maintains an integration, called an [orb](https://circleci.com/orbs/), which allows users to run [pack][pack] commands inside their pipelines.

 <!--more-->

 ## Use
-To use the CNB integration, you need to declare that you are using the `buildpacks/pack` "orb”, and then utilize it in your workflow.
+To use the CNB integration, you need to declare that you are using the [`buildpacks/pack` orb](https://circleci.com/developer/orbs/orb/buildpacks/pack), and then use it in your workflow.

 For instance, your `.circleci/config.yml` file may look like this: